ranedk/tuts/rust/rusttuts/07-generics.md

     let mut largest = &list[0];

     for item in list.iter() {
-        if item > largest {             // although both a references, rust always compares by value largest = item;
+        if item > largest {             // although both are references, rust always compares by value largest = item;
         }
     }